Msida: Notable places

 Msida became a parish in 1867.
-Then the settlement was centered on the hovels located inward at Valley Road, and some nearby ancillary roads and pathways which led up to the quaint district of Villambrosa.
+The settlement was centered on the hovels located inward at Valley Road, and some nearby ancillary roads and pathways which led up to the quaint district of Villambrosa.
 This status did not last long however, as a new parish Ħamrun was hived off in 1881.
 Today the lowest part of Villambrosa Street remains a silent reminder of Msida's jurisdiction in this area.
 Msida would also eventually see parts of its territory lost to new parishes at Santa Venera in 1918, Pietà in 1968 and Ta' Xbiex in 1969.

 Its population, which at one time numbered 11,500, thus also dwindled to a mere 6,000.
 However, the recent aforementioned demands as well as residential developments in the outlying suburb of Swatar, have now seen an increase to more than 7600 inhabitants.

-Today, Msida is a bustling university town and development has been centered on an increasing student population at the university as well as various new service industries that have sprung in this town in recent years.

-The city houses many university students, mostly Gozitans.
+Today, Msida has seen some development influenced by the student population as well as various new service industries that have emerged in recent years.
+While the town houses a number of university students, mostly Gozitans, it remains primarily a commercial and transit hub rather than a dedicated university town.